softwarerero/m2bt/readme.md

-Test Blaze HMR on Meteor 2.0 with kadira:blaze-layout
+Test Blaze HMR on Meteor 2.0 with kadira:blaze-layout, see https://github.com/meteor/blaze/pull/313